fstarnaud/ozp-documentation-wiki/Backlog.md

 * Documentation "service" - templates, examples, etc to creating documentations for app submission
 * Featured Apps - two apps per organization ( Makes sense if there are 500+ of Apps)
 * Featured Apps in individual categories ( Makes sense if there are 500+ of Apps)
+* Recommendation engine: a list of apps specific to your mission when you first sign up ("If you like this, you might like this!")
 * Tag Cloud
 * [User tags](https://github.com/ozone-development/ozp-documentation/wiki/User-Tags)